Member for

 aferguson@fetzer.org

-We are heartbroken by the killing of George Floyd and the ensuing events that have unfolded in our country and around the world in the past week.
+We were heartbroken by the killing of George Floyd and the ensuing events that unfolded in our country following his death.

-The Fetzer Institute’s mission of helping build the spiritual foundation for a loving world compels us to address the challenging structural issues that have given rise to racial injustice in the history of the United States and in our present day.
+The Fetzer Institute’s mission of helping build the spiritual foundation for a loving world compels us to address the challenging structural issues that have given rise to racial injustice in the United States' history.

-We recognize the sacred dignity and worth of everyone in our country, and we commit to join others in building a society and the world in which not just some of us, but all of us, can flourish.
+We recognize the sacred dignity and worth of everyone in our country, and we commit to joining others in building a society and a world in which not just some of us, but all of us, can flourish.

 We take this moment to reaffirm our purpose statement for our diversity, equity, and inclusion work: